Case study

 However, during 3D printing, even PLA can emit ultrafine particles and volatile organic compounds (VOCs), although generally in smaller amounts than other plastics.

-Is PETG toxic?
+Is PETG fume toxic?

 No, PETG itself is often not considered toxic, especially in comparison with other plastics used in 3D printing.
 PETG is a thermoplastic commonly used for applications requiring greater strength than offered by PLA, including for objects in contact with food or beverages.